sonipoud/genreadmeator/README.md

   ## Questions
   If you have any questions,
-  you can find me at https://github.com/sonipoud you can also reach me via email at sonikapoudyal5@gmail.com
+  you can find me at https://github.com/nsbckj you can also reach me via email at ksncx

+  Please see the video link for the README generator: [Link]()